 No member, without the previous permission of the Committee, in writing, shall stock or store any kind of goods or materials, which are combustible obnoxious or other goods, for the storing of which requires permit/ sanction of the competent authority under any law relating thereto.

 A. Not to do anything in a flat causing inconvenience, nuisance or annoyance to other members

 No member shall do or suffer anything to be done in his flat which may cause nuisance, annoyance or inconvenience to any of the members of the society or carry on practices which may be repugnant to the general decency or morals of the members of the society.

 B. Committee to take action on complaints about infringement of the bye-law No.50 (a)

 It shall be competent for the Committee either sou-moto or on receipt of the complaint from any member, to take steps to stop all such practices referred to in the bye-law No. 50(a) forthwith.

-Adhering to these laws is vital for every housing society member.
+Adhering to these laws is vital for every housing society member and the maintenance of flats.
 Not doing so, can result in the worst case scenario of expulsion from the housing society.